Stone Arrow is committed to operating as a socially and environmentally sustainable business on an ongoing basis.

-Electric Car: We have a zero emission Nissan Leaf fully electric car for the commute from home to the gallery.
+We have a zero emission Nissan Leaf fully electric car for the commute from home to the gallery.

-Courier bags: We have a label printer for our courier labels and most of the courier bags we send out are old ones turned inside out.
+We have a label printer for our courier labels and most of the courier bags we send out are old ones turned inside out.
 We are always on the lookout for more reused bags so get in touch if you have access to any.
 When we are not able to source enough old bags we use compostable eco bags.

 All bubble wrap and plastic bags are reused from things sent to us.

-Office paper is saved and reused on both sides then shredded and used in our office worm farm, which is great as the worms love it and the vermicast is then used in our garden to grow food.
+Used paper is saved and reused on both sides then shredded and used in our office worm farm, which is great as the worms love it and the vermicast is then used in our garden to grow food.
 Of course food scraps from our lunches at work also go in there.

 We don't have a hot water system (apart from the jug for morning tea!).

-We use Energy efficient LED light bulbs throughout the Gallery and Workshop and turn off all appliances at night and when not in use.
+We use energy efficient LED light bulbs throughout the Gallery and Workshop and turn off all appliances at night and when not in use.